Are you looking for a way to edit Gravity Forms submissions on the front end of your website?

 Whether you’re using Gravity Forms to capture data for job applications, user profiles, or company registrations, front end editing is a powerful feature that adds flexibility and security to your website.

 GravityView is an add-on for Gravity Forms that allows you to harness your form submissions for use in powerful applications.
-With GravityView you can display form entries on the front end and allow users to edit entries that they create!
+With GravityView you can display form entries and allow users to edit entries that they create—all from the front end of your site!

 To get started with GravityView, purchase a license from our website and download the plugin file from your Account page.
 Next, head over to your WordPress website, upload the ZIP file and activate the plugin.